AlCalzone/ioBroker.zwave2/docs/en/troubleshooting.md

 If this does not help, the stick restart can be disabled using the _Disable restarting the controller on startup_ option, but this may limit functionality.

+> This is definitely necessary with the zwave.me UZB1.
+However, the adapter tries to detect this stick by itself.

 ## Some states are missing

 It is very likely that the interview is not yet completed.
 Check if the `ready` state is `true`.
 If not, have patience - the first interview of battery-powered nodes may take several hours.
 If the interview never gets completed, please consider opening an issue.